dhis2/training-docs/content/tracker_use/tg_maps.md

 As a review, you can create a map using the event layer.
 The process is exactly the same as when working with an event.

-We can create a map using data from the COVID-19 Case-Based Surveillance Program for lab confirmed cases.
+We can create a map using data from the Case-Based Surveillance Program for Measles confirmed cases by lab.

-Open the map "COVID_CBS - Lab confirmed cases, this year, by home location."
+Open the map "CBS - Lab confirmed cases, this year, by home location."
 This the map that you will create.
 You can explain the layout to the participants before continuing.

 Clear your inputs by going to File -> New.